Yoneda Lemma for Simplicial Spaces: Left Fibrations and the Covariant Model Structure

-$( 1 \Rightarrow 2)$ In this case the rectangle and the right square is a homotopy pullback and therefore the left hand square is also a homotopy pullback. $(2 \Rightarrow 1)$ For this case we use induction.
+$( 1 \Rightarrow 2)$ In this case the rectangle and the right square is a homotopy pullback and therefore the left hand square is also a homotopy pullback.

+$(2 \Rightarrow 1)$ For this case we use induction.
 The case $n=1$ is clear.
 If it is true for $n-1$ then this means that in the diagram above the right hand square is a homotopy pullback.
 By assumption the left hand square is a homotopy pullback and so the whole rectangle has to be a homotopy pullback and we are done. \end{proof}

-\begin{remone} Intuitively a left fibrations over $X$ is a model for ``functors from $X$ into spaces", where the fiber over each point should play the role of the ``image".
-There are ways to make this argument precise (\cite[Chapter]{Lu09}), but we will not do so.
-However, keeping that fact in mind can sometimes serve as a useful guide. \end{remone}

-Left fibrations behave well with respect to many basic operations. \begin{lemone} The pullback of a left fibration is a left fibration. \end{lemone} \begin{proof} Let $Y'= Y \times_X X'$ where $Y \to X$ is a left fibration.
-We have the following diagram

-The fact that the three side squares are pullback squares implies that the back square is a also pullback square. \end{proof} \begin{lemone} Let $f:Y \to X$ and $g:Z \to Y$ be two Reedy fibrations. \begin{enumerate} \item If $f$ and $g$ are left fibrations then $fg$ is also a left fibration. \item If $f$ and $fg$ are left fibrations then $g$ is also a left fibration. \end{enumerate} \end{lemone} \begin{proof} We have the following diagram: \tikzcdset{row sep/normal=0.5in} \tikzcdset{column sep/normal=0.5in}

-If $f$ and $g$ are left fibrations then both squares are homotopy pullbacks and so the rectangle is a pullback.
-If $f$ and $fg$ are left fibrations then the lower square and the rectangle are homotopy pullbacks which implies that the upper square is a homotopy pullback. \end{proof}

-\begin{lemone} Let $L \to X$ be a left fibration and $Y$ be a simplicial space.
-Then $L^Y \to X^Y$ is also a left fibration. \end{lemone} \begin{proof} We first prove that the result holds for the case $Y=F(m)$.
-Then we prove the general case.
-The special case follows from the fact that in the following diagram

-the rectangle and the right hand square are homotopy pullbacks and so the left hand square will also be a homotopy pullback.

-Now we prove the general case.
-In order to prove that $L^Y \to X^Y$ is a left fibration we have to show that the square is a homotopy pullback square.